hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 ### 4.3.3 Storage Plugins

-Storage plugins allow the higher level packages to store and retrieve configuration metadata for a `BIF` cluster such as:
+Storage plugins allow the higher-level packages to store and retrieve configuration metadata for a `BIF` cluster such as:
-* Who are the active validators and what are the hosts where said validators are accessible over a network
+* Who are the active validators and what are the hosts where said validators are accessible over a network?
-* What public keys belong to which validator nodes
+* What public keys belong to which validator nodes?
-* What transactions have been scheduled, started, completed
+* What transactions have been scheduled, started, completed?

 ```typescript
 interface StoragePlugin {